-Update two: Wired for sound and vision
+Update three: BMW R1250GSA is wired for sound and vision

 "Then just cut into the loom to pick up a live feed."
 It’s a simple enough job – but it’s also one that has regularly deterred me from fitting certain modifications.
 Electrical looms, like brains, can be sensitive things.
 Interfere with one wire, and the radiating electrical confusion can be unsettling.
 If you’ve ever suffered a malfunctioning alarm, or the effects of biblical electrical bodgery, you’ll probably already be on the same 'leave it alone' page as me.

 The 2019 R1250GSA is absolutely dominated by its electronics, and the CAN bus system that fires every aspect of the GSA’s skill set is not something I feel very comfortable tapping into, even just to pick up a live feed.
 So when I fitted the new INNOVV K2 camera system this month, I also used a HEX Innovate CAN bus controller to simultaneously prevent sleepless nights, while also giving me even more scope for further accessory plug-ins.

 Despite often thinking 'I wish I’d caught that on camera', I rarely ride with a GoPro rolling, and if I have remembered it, chances are that the battery died 100meters before the spectacularly good/bad thing happened.

 Charging batteries, pressing buttons, downloading memory cards.
 It’s all a bit tedious.
 The INNOVV K2 eliminates all that logistical misery.
 Plumb it in to your bike’s power source (a direct battery connection with a switched live), and the front and rear facing cameras record from the moment you turn your ignition on, until you turn it off again.
 And you can download images and video via its inbuilt WiFi straight to your phone.